owekhai/Pizza-Analysis/README.md

 ### Data Sources

-•	The data source for the analysis is an Excel file named "Pizza Dataset 1.xlsx"
+•	The data source for the analysis is an Excel file from kaggle named "Pizza Dataset 1.xlsx"

 ### Tools:
  * Excel